-- 38. Through inter-governmental agreements between CPD and Chicago Public Schools ("CPS"), CPD has assigned officers to work in CPS schools.
-In the event that CPD and CPS decide to continue this practice, officers assigned to work in CPS schools will be appropriately vetted, trained, and guided by clear policy in order to cultivate relationships of mutual respect and understanding, and foster a safe, supportive, and positive learning environment for students. - 39.
-Before the 2019-2020 school year begins, in consultation with CPS and considering input from CPD members, including officers assigned to work in CPS schools, school personnel, families, students, and community stakeholders, CPD will develop and implement screening criteria to ensure that all officers assigned to work in CPS schools have the qualifications, skills, and abilities necessary to work safely and effectively with students, parents and guardians, and school personnel.
-Only CPD officers who satisfy the screening criteria will be assigned to work in CPS schools. - 40.
-Before the 2019-2020 school year begins, in consultation with CPS and considering input from CPD members, including officers assigned to work in CPS schools, school personnel, families, students, and community stakeholders, CPD will develop a policy that clearly defines the role of officers assigned to work in CPS schools.
+- 34. Through inter-governmental agreements between CPD and Chicago Public Schools ("CPS"), CPD has assigned officers to work in CPS schools.
+In the event that CPD and CPS decide to continue this practice, officers assigned to work in CPS schools will be appropriately vetted, trained, and guided by clear policy in order to cultivate relationships of mutual respect and understanding, and foster a safe, supportive, and positive learning environment for students. - 35.
+Before the 2019-2020 school year begins, in consultation with CPS, CPD will develop and implement screening criteria to ensure that all officers assigned to work in CPS schools have the qualifications, skills, and abilities necessary to work safely and effectively with students, parents and guardians, and school personnel.
+Only CPD officers who satisfy the screening criteria will be assigned to work in CPS schools. - 36.
+Before the 2019-2020 school year begins, in consultation with CPS, CPD will develop a policy that clearly defines the role of officers assigned to work in CPS schools.
 This policy will be reviewed by the Monitor by the end of 2019.
-Any suggested revisions by the Monitor that are adopted by CPD will be implemented by CPD before the 2020-2021 school year.
+Any suggested revisions by the

+Monitor that are adopted by CPD will be implemented by CPD before the 2020-2021 school year.
 The policy will reflect best practices and will include, but not be limited to:

-- a. the duties, responsibilities, and appropriate actions of officers assigned to work in CPS schools and school personnel, including an express prohibition on the administration of school discipline by CPD officers; - b. selection criteria for officers assigned to work in CPS schools; - c. the requirement that officers assigned to work in CPS school receive initial and refresher training; and - d. the collection, analysis, and use of data regarding CPD activities in CPS schools. - 41.
+- a. the duties, responsibilities, and appropriate actions of officers assigned to work in CPS schools and school personnel, including an express prohibition on the administration of school discipline by CPD officers; - b. selection criteria for officers assigned to work in CPS schools; - c. the requirement that officers assigned to work in CPS school receive initial and refresher training; and - d. the collection, analysis, and use of data regarding CPD activities in CPS schools. - 37.
 CPD will, within 60 days of the completion of the 2019-2020 school year, and on an annual basis thereafter, review and, to the extent necessary, revise its policies and practices regarding officers assigned to work in CPS schools to ensure they are responsive to the needs of the Department, CPS, and its students.
-This evaluation will include input from CPD members, including officers assigned to work in CPS schools, school personnel, families, students, and community stakeholders.
-Any revisions to CPD's policies and procedures regarding officers assigned to schools will be submitted to the Monitor and OAG in accordance with the requirements of Part C of the Implementation, Enforcement, and Monitoring section of this Agreement. - 42.
-CPD officers assigned to work in CPS schools will receive specialized initial and annual refresher training that is adequate in quality, quantity, scope, and type, and that addresses subjects including, but not limited to:
+This evaluation will include input from CPD members, including officers assigned to work in CPS schools, school personnel, families, students, and community stakeholders. - 38.
+CPD officers assigned to work in CPS schools will receive specialized initial and annual refresher training that is adequate in quality, quantity, scope, and type, and that addresses subjects including, but not limited to, school-based legal topics, cultural competency, problemsolving, de-escalation, use of restorative approaches, youth development, and crisis intervention.
+The training will be developed and delivered in accordance with the requirements of the Training section of this Agreement.